 The City of Valparaiso

-Nearby Merrillville, Indiana, is the site of the Westfield Southlake Shopping Center, a large complex of retail, dining, and cinema establishments.
+Nearby Merrillville, Ind., is the site of the Westfield Southlake Shopping Center, a large complex of retail, dining, and cinema establishments.

 Cultural Treasures: The City of Chicago